 Ford claims the Kuga Plug-In Hybrid can return as much as 202mpg.
 You’ll need a short commute and the ability to charge regularly to realise this lofty figure, but low CO2 emissions give the car an appealing Benefit-in-Kind (BiK) tax banding; the diesel model’s percentage rating is almost double, so there are huge savings to be made if you’re a company-car driver.
 No matter which specification or wheel size you go for, every Kuga Plug-In Hybrid emits 32g/km of CO2.

 The Kuga's 14.4kWh battery is a good size for a plug-in hybrid like this.
 But a big battery doesn’t mean it takes an age to charge – Ford says a standard domestic socket will give you a full 35 miles of electric power in around six hours, while a 7.4kW wallbox or public charging point will reduce this to a little over three hours.

 To charge at a public point, you’ll need to specify the relevant cable at a cost of £195 – the Kuga Plug-In Hybrid only comes with one lead for home-charging as standard.
-The charge flap is located on the front wing, but opening it reveals only an AC charge port – there's no option to top up the Kuga from a DC fast charger.
+The charge flap is located on the front wing, but opening it reveals only an AC port – there's no option to top up the Kuga from a DC rapid charger.

 In This Review

 - 1VerdictThe latest Ford Kuga is available with a choice of powertrains – including a plug-in hybrid engine for the first time

 - 2Range, MPG, CO2 & charging - currently readingThe Ford Kuga Plug-In Hybrid has a decent electric range, but there’s no fast charging, so you need to trickle-charge overnight

 - 3Running costs & insuranceThe latest Ford Kuga will be offered with a competitive warranty and a variety of servicing plans, which should help keep a lid on running costs